 Until recently, a standard model of language development obtained for more than a century.
-A language was first analysed linguistically, a draft orthography was developed, primers to teach the language were printed, and as literacy initiatives were undertaken, bible translations were very often begun.
-Wherever literacy took off, in major languages such as Hausa and Yoruba, this would 'leak' into the secular sphere.
-Books, newspapers and advertising would pick up on the possibility of targeting specific ethnic audiences.
-Of course, not all orthographies were really designed in such a consultative way, many were simply imposed top-down.
-Even so, they were sometimes successful in spite of problematic design.
-Similarly, popular publications did not always follow the official orthographic rules developed for a language, especially in the matter of vowel-length or tone-marking.
+A language was first analysed linguistically, a draft orthography was developed, primers to teach the language were printed, and as literacy initiatives were undertaken, Bible translations were very often begun.
+Wherever literacy took off, in major languages such as Hausa and Yoruba, this would 'leak'

+Even so, orthographies were sometimes successful in spite of problematic design.
+Similarly, popular publications did not always follow the official orthographic rules developed for a language, especially in the matter of vowel-length, implosives or tone-marking.
 Nonetheless, the aspect of literacy driven by external agendas, following the canons of writing culture and linked to world religions was very uniform.
 This was encouraged, more or less proactively, both in the colonial era and through the publications of the Nigerian Language Centre.

 However, since the early 2000s, modern communications technologies have spread very rapidly in Nigeria.
 Internet access is increasingly common and mobile phones have been widely available since 2004.
-Mobile plug-ins for laptops have meant that the internet can be accessed even in remote areas.
+Mobile plug-ins for laptops have meant that the Internet can be used even in remote areas.
 3G-enabled phones and even tablet computers are now seen in larger cities.
-As a consequence, speakers of minority languages will increasingly use these technologies to write their language and the design of orthographies should certainly include consideration of both the internet and the constraints of SMS text-messaging.
+As a consequence, speakers of minority languages will increasingly adopt these technologies to write their language; the design of orthographies should certainly include consideration of both the Internet and the constraints of SMS text-messaging.
 Indeed, texting and email in minority languages may turn out to be crucial to their acceptance among the next generation of speakers.
 In addition, the written word is now only one aspect of the larger universe of communication in minority languages.
 As speakers can exchange MP3 and other digital files it becomes possible to diffuse oral texts and music directly.
-All these different channels become part of the strategy for perserving and extending the use of minority languages.
+All these different channels become part of the strategy for preserving and extending the use of minority languages.

 At the same time, the link with world religions is beginning to fracture.
 More and more, associations and committees formed to promote language development are mixed in religious composition and see literacy and language promotion as ends in themselves rather than as a prelude to translation of scripture or homiletics.
-The consequence is likely to be the development of language through modern communications technologies, the creation of films, radio and internet broadcasts for relatively small audiences, and probably a turning away from the literacy primer.
+The consequence is likely to be the development of language through modern communications technologies, the creation of films, radio and Internet broadcasts for relatively small audiences, and probably a turning away from the literacy primer.
 This is a brave new world and its endpoint is hard to foresee.
 But there is no doubt that new projects in language development must incorporate strategies to explore their implications.

-7. Conclusions: what can and should be done?
+8 Conclusions: what can and should be done?